“Batman!” Robin cried, seeing his beloved mentor’s head burst into flame.

 The young man looked crestfallen.
 “But — but, Batman!
 The kids are–”

 “No,” Batman repeated in a frosty tone that invited no further comment on the subject.

-“Um, right, OK,” Bergspeel stammered, a bit intimidated.
+“Um, right, okay,” Bergspeel stammered, a bit intimidated.
 “You guys just, you know, do your own thing, then.
 I — I’ll go tell the M.C. to introduce you.
-Five minutes, OK?”
+Five minutes, okay?”

 “Great, great,” Bergspeel stammered and nervously backed away into the wings.

 “Perhaps not,” Batman admitted.
 “But it was effective.”